Do You Need an Audio Interface for Studio Monitors?

 What are studio monitors?

 Most studio monitors used in smaller setups have two-way loudspeakers, with a low-to-mid frequency driver and a high-frequency driver.
-This is a simple enough design for most home or small studio budgets while providing sufficient sonic accuracy.
+This is simple enough for most home or small studio budgets while providing sufficient sonic accuracy.

 Active monitors are convenient, as you don’t need to use a separate amplifier or matching cables.
-They also usually include driver-overload protection and are designed to optimally match the in-built amplifier with the speaker drivers.
+They also usually include driver-overload protection and are designed to optimally match the built-in amplifier with the speaker drivers.

 What is an audio interface?